-1. When placed on native materials, soil liners must have a minimum thickness of 12 inches and be compacted in lifts which are no more than 6 inches thick.
-Except when used in tailing impoundments, a soil liner must have a permeability of not more than that exhibited by 12 inches of 1x10-7 cm/sec material.

-2. Synthetic liners must be rated as having a resistance to the passage of process fluids equal to a coefficient of permeability of 1x10-11 cm/sec.

-3. The Department shall review for completeness the applicant's evaluation of the following design parameters, where applicable, for a liner:

-(a) The type of foundation, slope and stability;
+- 1. When placed on native materials, soil liners must have a minimum thickness of 12 inches and be compacted in lifts which are no more than 6 inches thick.
+Except when used in tailing impoundments, a soil liner must have a permeability of not more than that exhibited by 12 inches of 1x10-7 cm/sec material. - 2.
+Synthetic liners must be rated as having a resistance to the passage of process fluids equal to a coefficient of permeability of 1x10-11 cm/sec. - 3.
+The Department shall review for completeness the applicant's evaluation of the following design parameters, where applicable, for a liner: - (a) The type of foundation, slope and stability; - (b) The over liner protection and provisions for hydraulic relief;